MariaDBJones/REST2SQL-plugin/resources/status.md

 # STATUS resource

-A status resource represent the global status variables in the database
+An authenticated status resource represent the global status variables in the database

 # Resource operations